forbidden-ali/extcv/Release/Setup Files/README.txt

 F) Changelog
 ------------
+- Version 0.7: update to TrueCrypt 7.1a sources, requires TrueCrypt 7.1a
 - Version 0.6: compatible with header version 5, requires TrueCrpyt 7.0a
 - Version 0.5: initial Release (requires TrueCrpyt 6.2a)